-Everyone who works with children has a duty to safeguard and promote the welfare of children.
+Everyone who works with children has a duty to safeguard and promote their welfare.
 They should be aware of the signs and indicators of abuse and know what to do and to whom to speak if they become concerned about a child or if a child discloses to them.

 The following is intended as a reference for school staff and parents/carers if they become concerned that a child is suffering or likely to suffer significant harm.
-This should be read along with KCSiE 2016 Part 1 and Annex A of the same document